 Most types of back pain can be relieved with physical therapy and injections that relieve inflammation and pain in the joints, muscles, tendons and ligaments.
 Most injections use pain medication and corticosteroids to reduce inflammation and promote healing.
 Some common treatments include:

 Interventional pain management includes a wide variety of advanced diagnostic and treatment modalities for chronic back pain, acute back pain, and discomfort.
-As specialists in the field, the team at Valley Pain Centers provides effective back-pain relief options, including:
+As specialists in the field, the team at Valley Neurology and Pain provides effective back-pain relief options, including:

 Based on your diagnosis and the cause of your pain, the team determines the best treatment plan for your needs.